hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from Virtual Machine](/img/unsuccessfulinbandgetinvm.png "Unsuccessful in-band GET from Virtual Machine")

-The next screenshot shows the same iLOret command launched from a Microsoft Windows based comnputer, which does not embed any iLO chip.
+The next screenshot shows the same iLOrest command launched from a Microsoft Windows computer, with no embeded iLO chip.

 ![Unsuccessful in-band GET from a Windows laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from a Windows laptop")